• Skip to primary navigation

 Ingredients

-• Whole Wheat Flour- for this recipe, I used a white wheat flour.
+• Whole Wheat Flour- for this recipe, I used white wheat flour.
 There are a lot of other great flours out there as well.
 Rye, kamut, einkorn, etc are all great options as well.

 • All-Purpose Flour- I like to use a blend with this recipe, but you can also use 100% wheat if you prefer.